Kolon Industries120110.KS

 Revenue generation runs on two distinct clocks.
 The industrial-materials side sells tire cord, aramid fiber marketed under the Heracron name, airbag fabrics, and petroleum resins through long-term business-to-business relationships with tire makers, automotive suppliers, and chemical formulators, where qualification cycles are long and share shifts slowly.
 The fashion side, organized under the FnC division, earns consumer retail margins from brands led by the Kolon Sport outdoor label, where success depends on seasonal merchandising and brand heat.
 Newer materials for hydrogen fuel cells and electronics add a development pipeline.
 This blend of slow-cycle industrial contracts and fast-cycle consumer fashion is the company's defining commercial trait.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Kolon Industries →
+Commission a full SEC-based report on Kolon Industries →

 Kolon Industries coverage